spaceninja/spaceninja.com/src/blog/2021/books-i-loved-in-2020.md

 feature_image: books/feature/books-2020.jpg
 feature_source: https://unsplash.com/photos/eeSdJfLfx1A
 feature_credit: Ed Robertson
+excerpt: 'Once a year, I review the books I read and write a brief post recommending my favorites.
+2020 was a brutal, horrible year, and I had almost no mental bandwidth for reading, but I did read three books...'
 ---

 Once a year, I review the books I read and write a brief post recommending my favorites.
 2020 was a brutal, horrible year, and I had almost no mental bandwidth for reading, but I did read three books that I absolutely loved.